Skip to content

 Bases: BaseToolCallPart

-A tool call to a built-in tool.
+A tool call to a native tool.

 Attributes